 Whether you are a hunter, a survival and camping enthusiast, or just a guy who loves the great outdoors, you cannot afford to be without a knife.
 This handy tool is not just for cutting and slicing.
-In fact, a good knife can be used for digging, splitting, building shelter, prying, building a fire and even administering first aid.
+In fact, a good knife can be used for digging, splitting, building ground blind or shelter, prying, building a fire and even administering first aid.
 As such, a knife is a multi-purpose tool that will make your outdoor excursion the more enjoyable.
 Nevertheless, just because a knife is marketed as the best camping knife or best survival knife does not mean it is the best.

 Therefore, you must be very careful when selecting your next camping knife.
 To make things a little bit easier for you I have written this article with the intention of helping you choose the right knife for your outdoor needs.
-In it, I have highlighted some of the important factors to consider when buying a best camping knife.
+In it, I have highlighted some of the important factors to consider when buying camping knife.

 Additionally, I have compiled a list of the ten most popular and best camping knives on the market.
 But before we get to the reviews below is a quick comparison chart of our 10 top camping knives!
 So lets jump into it.

 A Quick Comparison of Best Camping Knives

 Morakniv Companion Fixed Blade Outdoor Knife with Sandvik...

 Benchmade - Griptilian 551 Folding Knife, Plain Drop-Point,...